Ahmad Agung

-Ahmad Agung Setia Budi (born 9 March 1996) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Bali United and the Indonesia national team.
+Ahmad Agung Setia Budi (born 9 March 1996) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Borneo Samarinda.

 Club career

 PSIS Semarang

 Before plays for PSIS Semarang, he joined Berlian Rajawali in the Liga Nusantara.
 And he showed his quality and always trusted to play as a starter when running pre-game season against Persija Jakarta and Persis Solo.

 Bali United

-On December 14, 2017, he signed a year contract with Bali United.
+On 14 December 2017 he signed a year contract with Bali United.
 Agung made his league debut on 16 April 2018 as a substitute in a match against Persela Lamongan at the Surajaya Stadium, Lamongan.
 On 2 December 2019, Bali United won the championship for the first time in their history, becoming the seventh club to win the Liga 1 after second placed Borneo draw to PSM, followed by a win in Semen Padang, giving Bali United a 17-point lead with only four games left.